Vegan For Life

 - Studies have shown that the calcium in spinach and rhubarb is not absorbed well.

-- Based on oxalate levels, the calcium in beet greens should not be absorbed well.
+- Based on oxalate levels, the calcium in beet greens and swiss chard should not be absorbed well.

 - Many non-dairy milks are now fortified with calcium, vitamin D, and/or vitamin B12.
 Many orange juices are fortified with calcium.